Omar Derdour: Early years

 Derdour was born on 13 October 1913 in Hidoussa, a small village in the municipality of Teniet El Abed, in the heart of the Aurès Mountains.
 He was born into a family of scholars which hailed from the Ouled Abdi Valley in that mountain region.
-The village lies He learned the Quran in his great-grandfather's zawiya (a Maghrebi Islamic school).
+He learned the Quran in his great-grandfather's zawiya (a Maghrebi Islamic school).
 Derdour went to Tolga where he studied at the school of Sheikh Ali bin Omar for two years, and was given a thorough Islamic education in language and jurisprudence.

 In 1932 Sheikh Abdul Hafiz al-Hashemi took Omar Derdour to Constantine and introduced him to Sheikh Imam Abdelhamid Ben Badis, who agreed to accept him as a pupil on the condition that he passed an examination.
 In 1933 Derdour joined the "Green Mosque" (Djamâa El Akhdar) and began studying under Sheikh Abdelhamid Ben Badis.
 He would remain there for seven years.
 In 1934, Ben Badis appointed Derdour teacher in the two mosques of Sidi Guemouche and Sidi Boumaâza in Constantine.
 In 1936, he became the close assistant of Ben Badis in organizing the courses.